-'Last night 'twas on my arm; I kissed it; I hope it be not gone to tell my lord That I kiss aught but he,'

-says Imogen, jesting on the loss of the bracelet 232

-which was already on its way to Rome to rob her of her husband's faith; the little Prince passing to the Tower plays with the dagger in his uncle's girdle; Duncan sends a ring to Lady Macbeth on the night of his own murder, and the ring of Portia turns the tragedy of the merchant into a wife's comedy.
-The great rebel York dies with a paper crown on his head; Hamlet's black suit is a kind of colour-motive in the piece, like the mourning of the Chimène in the Cid; and the climax of Antony's speech is the production of Cæsar's cloak:-
+Last night 'twas on my arm; I kissed it; I hope it be not gone to tell my lord That I kiss aught but he, says Imogen, jesting on the loss of the bracelet which was already on its way to Rome to rob her of her husband's faith; the little Prince passing to the Tower plays with the dagger in his uncle's girdle; Duncan sends a ring to Lady Macbeth on the night of his own murder, and the ring of Portia turns the tragedy of the merchant into a wife's comedy.
+The great rebel York dies with a paper crown on his head; Hamlet's black suit is a kind of colour-motive in the piece, like the mourning of the Chimene in the CID; and the climax of Antony's speech is the production of Caesar's cloak:-

-'I remember
+I remember

-The first time ever Cæsar put it on.
+The first time ever Caesar put it on.

 'Twas on a summer's evening, in his tent,

-The day he overcame the Nervii:-

-Look, in this place ran Cassius' dagger through:
+The day he overcame the Nervii:Look, in this place ran Cassius' dagger through:

 See what a rent the envious Casca made:

-Through this the well-beloved Brutus stabbed. . .
+Through this the well-beloved Brutus stabbed. . . .

 Kind souls, what, weep you when you but behold

-Our Cæsar's vesture wounded?'
+Our Caesar's vesture wounded?

-The flowers which Ophelia carries with her in her madness are as pathetic as the violets that blossom on a grave; the effect of Lear's wandering on the heath is intensified beyond words by his fantastic attire; and when Cloten, stung by the taunt of that simile which his sister draws from her husband's raiment, arrays himself in that husband's very garb to work upon her the deed of shame, we feel that there is nothing in the whole of modern French realism, nothing even in Thérèse Raquin, that masterpiece of horror, which for terrible and tragic significance can compare with this strange scene in Cymbeline.
+The flowers which Ophelia carries with her in her madness are as pathetic as the violets that blossom on a grave; the effect of Lear's wandering on the heath is intensified beyond words by his fantastic attire; and when Cloten, stung by the taunt of that simile which his sister draws from her husband's raiment, arrays himself in that husband's very garb to work upon her the deed of shame, we feel that there is nothing in the whole of modern French realism, nothing even in THERESE RAQUIN, that masterpiece of horror, which for terrible and tragic significance can compare with this strange scene in CYMBELINE.

 In the actual dialogue also some of the most vivid passages are those suggested by costume.
-Rosalind's

-'Dost thou think, though I am caparisoned like a man, I have a doublet and hose in my disposition?'
+Rosalind's Dost thou think, though I am caparisoned like a man, I have a doublet and hose in my disposition?
+Constance's and the quick sharp cry of Elizabeth - are only a few of the many examples one might quote.
+One of the finest effects I have ever seen on the stage was Salvini, in the last act of LEAR, tearing the plume from Kent's cap and applying it to Cordelia's lips when he came to the line,

-Constance's

-'Grief fills the place of my absent child, Stuffs out his vacant garments with his form';
+Grief fills the place of my absent child, Stuffs out his vacant garments with his form;